Explore the latest books of this year!

 A soldier wandering through the streets of Rome resolves, rather drunkenly, that he must find himself a woman.
 It is Ida Mancuso's fate, at precisely that moment, to turn the corner of the street, laden with shopping.
 The soldier sees easy prey - but Ida confronts her nightmare vision.
 The year is 1941, the soldier is German and she is half-Jewish.
 Elsa Morante's brave novel evokes the real terrors, fears and hopes of a mother living through one of the most horrifying events in recent times.
 In marked contrast to the posturing fascists on the political stage, this is the history of the Second World War as the ordinary people of Italy experienced it.

-After a violent storm in the South Pacific in the year 1643, Roberto della Griva finds himself shipwrecked-on a ship.
+After a violent storm in the South Pacific (the year is 1643), Roberto della Griva finds himself shipwrecked - on a ship.
 Swept from the Amaryllis, he has managed to pull himself aboard the Daphne, anchored in the bay of a beautiful island.
 The ship is fully provisioned, he discovers, but the crew is missing.
-As Roberto explores the different cabinets in the hold, he remembers chapters from his youth: Ferrante, his imaginary evil brother; the siege of Casale, that meaningless chess move in the Thirty Years' War in which he lost his father and his illusions; and the lessons given him on Reasons of State, fencing, the writing of love letters, and blasphemy.
-In this fascinating, lyrical tale, Umberto Eco tells of a young dreamer searching for love and meaning; and of a most amazing old Jesuit who, with his clocks and maps, has plumbed the secrets of longitudes, the four moons of Jupiter, and the Flood.
+In this fascinating, lyrical tale, Umberto Eco tells of an international race to establish the Punto Fijo of a young dreamer searching for love and meaning; and of a most amazing old Jesuit who, with his clocks and maps, has plumbed the secrets of longitudes, the four moons of Jupiter, and the Flood.

 • 288 pages